qrefine/qrefine/README.md

 ### Contact us

-The best way to get a hold of us is via the  [issue tracker](https://github.com/qrefine/qr-core/issues)
+The best way to get a hold of us is by sending us an email: qrefine@googlegroups.com

 ### Developers